Upside-Down-Collective/dots-game/README.md

 ### TLDR
 Probably some of you may want to quickly set everything up, in this case, here is a short guide.
-Clone repository or copy and create file named `docker-compose.yml` containing this:
+Clone repository or create file named `docker-compose.yml` containing this:
 ``` yml
 version: '3.3'